-Since 2009, Music for Recovery has brought hundreds of workshops and concerts to recovery spaces such as Gosnold on Cape Cod, Spring Hill Recovery, Daytop NJ, Wayside House, The Refuge and many more.
-Songs created in these workshops have been streamed over 10,000 times.
+Music for Recovery has been providing evidence-based, clinically valuable music programming nationally since 2009.
+We have provided hundreds of recovery songwriting workshops and concerts to recovery spaces such as Gosnold on Cape Cod, Spring Hill Recovery, Daytop NJ, Wayside House, The Refuge and many more.
+The over 600 songs created with clients have been streamed over 43,000 times.

 The songwriting process gives clients hands-on way to engage with recovery skills including letting a process unfold, slowing down and working as a group.
 Harvard’s Recovery Research Institute’s 2016 study of Music for Recovery found "participation in Music for Recovery is shown to enhance engagement and retention in treatment by mobilizing common therapeutic mechanisms that ultimately enhance the likelihood of long-term recovery.”